DawnDE/Horizon/README.md

 # Horizon
-Magentum is a next generation DE for Linux.
+Horizon is a next generation DE for Linux.